Today, I’m going to introduce you to a new WordPress plugin that I’ve been testing here on the blog for the past month called LeadPlayer.

 - It must be a product I’m comfortable officially associating with my brand.
 (See definition of affiliate)

 - It must be unique enough to be worth recommending knowing that too many similar solutions would only confuse people.

 - And finally, I have to have a gut feeling that my audience is really going to dig it.
 I have to believe in it.
 I want emails from people in the future telling me how awesome the product has worked for them.

 Over the past month, I’ve been testing a new plugin that meets the above criteria and it wasn’t one that was emailed to me.
 I reached out to one of the owners myself asking to test it because based on what I had heard, it was going to be pretty awesome.
 And it has been.

 It’s a premium video plugin for WordPress called LeadPlayer, created by Clay Collins.
 It’s a video player plugin that allows you to do some incredible things with video on your website.
+[Full Disclosure: I’m a compensated advisor and an affiliate for LeadPages, the company offering the LeadPlayer.]
 I know there are a ton of video players available on the market already, but please take a minute to watch the video below to see exactly what it can do: